 There are a few English Bibles that translate nephilim as “giants,” and there are some lexicographers who accept that as the meaning of the Hebrew word, but the evidence is against it.
 However, the Septuagint uses the Greek word gigantes, “giants,” as the translation of the Hebrew word nephilim, and that is no doubt at least partly why some English versions, especially early ones like the Geneva Bible, King James, and Douay Rheims, say “giants.”
 But it is also possible that the Septuagint translators used the word gigantes because the Bible says that at least some of the Nephilim were huge people, even giants.

-It is worth noting that some scholars say that the Greek word gigantes should not be translated “giants” in verses that refer to the Nephilim, because the Greek mythology, taken from Hesiod’s Theogony, depicts the races of giants—including the Hundred-handers, Titans, and Cyclopes—as the descendants of Uranus, and Gaia (the goddess personification of “Earth,” from ge, “earth” or “land”), and therefore gigantes should be rendered “earthborn.”
+It is worth noting that some scholars say that the Greek word gigantes should not be translated as “giants” in verses that refer to the Nephilim, because the Greek mythology, taken from Hesiod’s Theogony, depicts the races of giants—including the Hundred-handers, Titans, and Cyclopes—as the descendants of Uranus, and Gaia (the goddess personification of “Earth,” from ge, “earth” or “land”), and therefore gigantes should be rendered “earthborn.”
 Although that etymology of gigantes is likely not correct, it is worth noting that in Greek mythology various races of giants came from the gods, and biblically that would include the Nephilim.

 God created mankind in His image.
 The Devil had the Nephilim made in his image: evil.
 He knew that the Messiah who was foretold to destroy him would be a human, so he tried to keep the Messiah from coming by producing the Nephilim.
 Then they could destroy all of the humans who had not been genetically altered and keep the Messiah from being born.
 Quite a few ancient sources say the Nephilim were the offspring of fallen angels and human females, including references in the Dead Sea Scrolls, the Old Testament Pseudepigrapha, and the writings of Josephus.
 This position was also believed by early Church Fathers such as Tertullian and Lactantius, who was an advisor to Emperor Constantine.
-In fact, in his book, The Genesis Flood, Henry Morris wrote: “Apparently the first Christian writers to suggest the Sethite interpretation [that the “sons of God” were humans] were Chrysostom and Augustine” (p.
-166).
+In fact, in his book, The Genesis Record, Henry Morris wrote: “Apparently the first Christian writers to suggest the Sethite interpretation [that the “sons of God” were humans] were Chrysostom and Augustine.”a

 When we understand who the Nephilim were and where they came from, we can solve some of the perplexing questions many people have about God and the Bible.
 Two of those difficult questions are: “If God loved the world, why did He cause the Flood and kill everyone?”
 And, “If God is a loving God, why did He command the Israelites to totally destroy the inhabitants of the Promised Land, including the children?”
 (Deut.
 7:1-6; 20:16-18).
 The answer is that God had to protect the human race from Satan’s race of “Fallen Ones” that were not genetically like God’s original humans.
 The problem was in the genetics of the Nephilim, so their “race” had to be killed off.